johnston9/la-donut/README.md

 ### View Item Page

 Lighthouse gave a 'Serves images with low resolution' note for Best Practices.
 The Desktop size for the image is 656 x 437 but the image is 450 x 300.
-All my images are this size as for best 'Owner User Experience' they shold only have to upload one image per product.
+All my images are this size as for best 'Owner User Experience' they should only have to upload one image per product.
 I have instructed them that 450 by 300 is best.
 This I felt was a happy medium for all sizings and is only affecting the desktop view on the 'View Item page' slightly and still is close to the smallest view on large desktop 'Shop page'.

 This issue and the same site cookies issue were the cause of the lower Beat Practices score.